Haspamelodica/Charon-CI/README.md

 Additionally, no files from the student submission repository will be (directly) visible to test code by default, which is to prevent accidental security bugs.

-When used with the recommended pipeline, the `test` goal of a POM file in the tests repository will be invoked with the `net.haspamelodica.charon.communicationargs` system property set correctly for communicating with the student side via the Charon JUnit 5 extension.
+When used with the recommended pipeline, a Maven or Gradle build will be invoked in the tests repository for the `test` goal with the `net.haspamelodica.charon.communicationargs` system property set correctly for communicating with the student side via the Charon JUnit 5 extension.

-It uses Docker images built by https://github.com/Haspamelodica/Charon-CI-Images.
+Charon-CI uses Docker images built by https://github.com/Haspamelodica/Charon-CI-Images.

 ## Requirements